 Mode of Delivery

-The IIE Postgraduate Diploma in Corporate Governance uses flexible teaching methods as it is designed for the working professional.
-A combined model is used which includes face-to-face contact sessions (three Saturday sessions per module), extensive online learning using the virtual learning system, case studies and projects to apply learning into practice and various assignments.
+The Postgraduate Diploma in Corporate Governance uses flexible teaching methods as it is designed for the working professional.
+A combined model is used which includes face-to-face contact sessions, extensive online learning using the virtual learning system, case studies and projects to apply learning into practice and various assignments.

 Modes of assessment will include class participation, face-to-face and online discussion, completion of case studies, assignment and projects.
 In order to successfully complete the programme, the final mark must be a passing mark of 50% or more.